Skills-Day/ussdsms/README.md

 # ussdsms
 ## How to build and test USSD and SMS application complete course.
 Complete course on ussd and sms.
-To be pusblished soon on [SkillsDay](https://skillsday.co/courses/building-and-testing-ussd-and-sms-applications/)
+Pusblished on [SkillsDay](https://skillsday.co/courses/building-and-testing-ussd-and-sms-applications/)
 ### How to deploy:
 Comming soon!